snuggles08/hexo-generator-optimize/README.md

 - optimize images: https://github.com/kevva/image-min

 Your CSS and JS gets saved and inserted into your HTML as main.min.css and main.min.js with a cache-busting query string appended.
 We skip any CDN links.

+### Notice
+concatenate seems doesn't work well , if you deploy with nginx I'm trying to review the code and fix the bugs.

 ### Command Line Usage